RickyMiura/RickyMiura/README.md

 ## Hi and welcome! 👋

-I'm Ricky, a passionate student and machine learning engineer.
+I'm **Ricky**, a passionate student and machine learning engineer.
 Here's a little about me:

 - 🎓 **Education**:
   - Bachelor’s degree in Data Science and Business Economics from UC San Diego.